ekhadley/mech/ideas.md

  - For example, agentic-type reasoning models have to sometimes realize "this approach isn't working, let me try something else."
 Can we discover the circuit that triggers this?
 Is it absent in non-reasoning models?
  - A reasoning model also has to choose when to stop thinking and start 'speaking'.
 Can the responsible circuit be discovered?
 Can it be intervened upon to make a model think more/less than it normally would?
  - Do the 'internal meanings' of some reasoning-critical tokens change?
+ - Another direction: chain of thought is basically so useful becuase it encourages the model to spread out its cognition across multiple tokens, by creating and storing intermediate results in its own context, and referring back to them later.
+  - Can mechanistic iterpretability be adapted to describe multi-token circuits?

 #### There are many methods of circuit discovery now.
 What do we do with the circuits?
 - Has there been any work in actually using discovered circuits to 'fix' or constrain models?